edisonchan2013928/Network-K-function/README.md

 # Network-K-function

-The is the code for our paper "Fast Network K-function-based Spatial Analysis", which is submitted to VLDB2022.
-There are two zip files, namely "Network_K_function_Code.zip" and "Network_K_function_plot_Code.zip", in this Github link.
+These are the codes for our paper "Fast Network K-function-based Spatial Analysis", which is submitted to VLDB2022.
+There are two zip files, namely "Network_K_function_Code.zip" and "Network_K_function_plot_Code.zip", in these codes.

 In "Network_K_function_Code.zip", these codes can reproduce the results in Section 4.2 (i.e., Experiments for Computing a Single Network K-function).